AIGAdc/dcdesignweek.org/_events-dcdw/workshop-intro-to-animation-for-designers.markdown

 (Daily: $19; Evening: $10)
 * Terrell Place Parking Lot: 601 E St NW, Washington, DC 20004
 * Lazparking: 600 E St NW, Washington, DC 20004
-* SpotHero(spothero.com): Reserve a space in advance
+* [SpotHero](https://spothero.com){:target="_blank" rel="noopener"}: Reserve a space in advance

 **Metro/WMATA** GA DC is accessible from the following Metro Stations: Gallery Place/Chinatown and Metro Center.

 ## Event Partner: The Duke and the Duck
 Founded in November of 2009, The Duke and the Duck has always been about one thing: telling good stories.
 Whether for education, entertainment, or inspiration, stories are at the core of our humanity.
 Our name deliberately evokes this age-old obsession with stories by sounding like a fable, The Duke & the Duck, but without coming with the baggage of an already existing tale.
-[Learn more here.](https://www.dukeduck.com)
+[Learn more here.](https://www.dukeduck.com){:target="_blank" rel="noopener"}